Our Somewhat Smart Vacation Home

 Occasionally I’d get up in the middle of the night to notice I had forgotten to turn off the outdoor lamps.
 Or we were out for the day and got back after dark with no lights on, although the two uplights were plugged into a mechanical timer.

-Our WiFi service is only turned on when we are present (and we’re only charged for that amount of usage) so other applications, such as security monitoring, is not feasible.
+Our WiFi service is only turned on when we are present (and we’re only charged for that amount of usage) so other applications, such as security monitoring, are not feasible.

 I decided to get WiFi bulbs even though it would cost more than alternatives, as I didn’t want to deal with a hub.
 I got a bunch of TP-Link LB100 WiFi Bulbs.
 Initially, I had a small issue having to do with the fact that the vacation home is in a different time zone than our primary residence.

 I assumed the app would use the location of the phone when adding the devices, but it used the same location as the existing outlet.
 There wasn’t any documentation I could find addressing my situation so I contacted support.
 It took a while, and I don’t remember all the details, but it was sorted out and works fine now.

 The bulbs are basically the only devices at the vacation home, so far, although I left the Amazon Echo Dot (I used to bring it back and forth) and subsequently the Amazon Echo as well.
 I also left a Roku Stick streaming device for entertainment which was also previously transported back and forth.

 Several of our other devices were obtained in part because of our extended stays at our vacation home and additional trips we may take.